British armoured formations of the Second World War: Structure

-In April 1943, the Armoured Car Regiment was removed from the division structure and replaced with an Armoured Reconnaissance Regiment.
+In April 1943, the armoured car regiment was removed from the division and replaced with an armoured reconnaissance regiment.
 Additional troops were allocated to the infantry brigade.
 The artillery regiments were also reorganised, one would now be equipped with self-propelled guns while the other would keep towed guns.
 The tank establishment was increased to 278 tanks; 214 cruisers, 34 anti-aircraft tanks and 30 close support tanks.
-In the United Kingdom, the 7th Armoured Division was re-equipped with Cromwell tanks, the only division to use them as their main battle tank - the others would use M4 Sherman tanks.
+In Britain, the 7th Armoured Division was re-equipped with Cromwell tanks, the only division to use them as their main battle tank, the others used M4 Sherman tanks.
 The Cromwell was used also by the armoured reconnaissance regiments of the 7th, 11th and Guards Armoured Divisions.

-During March 1944, further amendments were made; the additional troops allocated to the infantry brigade the year before were removed while, for the divisions allocated to the 21st Army Group, an Independent Machine Gun company was allocated to the division.
+During March 1944, further amendments were made; the additional troops allocated to the infantry brigade the year before were removed while, for the divisions allocated to the 21st Army Group, an independent machine gun company was allocated to the division.
 Various changes were made to the armoured and armoured reconnaissance regiments, increasing the tank establishment of the division to 343 tanks; 223 cruisers, 25 anti-aircraft tanks, 24 close support tanks, 63 light tanks, and 8 Observation tanks.
-The self-propelled artillery regiment consisted of 24 25-pounder self-propelled guns, the anti-tank regiment consisted of 48 6-pounder or 17-pounder guns, and the light anti-aircraft regiment consisted of 54 Bofors 40 mm guns.
+The self-propelled artillery regiment consisted of twenty-four 25-pounder self-propelled guns, the anti-tank regiment consisted of forty-eight 6-pounder or 17-pounder guns, and the light anti-aircraft regiment consisted of 54 Bofors 40 mm guns.

 During the Battle of Normandy, the 7th Armoured Division instituted a flexible structure prior to the Battle of Villers-Bocage in early June 1944.
-Similar structures would not be adopted by the other armoured divisions until after Operation Goodwood, when Lieutenant-General Richard O’Connor ordered the Guards and 11th Armoured Divisions to organise themselves similarly.
-The divisions operated from then on as two brigade groups; each of two combined arms teams, both made up of one tank regiment and one infantry battalion; the armoured reconnaissance regiment was matched with the armoured brigade's motor battalion to provide the fourth group.
+Similar structures were adopted by the other armoured divisions until after Operation Goodwood, when Lieutenant-General Richard O’Connor ordered the Guards and 11th Armoured Divisions to organise themselves similarly.
+The divisions operated from then on as two brigade groups; each of two combined arms teams, both made up of one tank regiment and one infantry battalion, the armoured reconnaissance regiment was matched with the armoured brigade's motor battalion to provide the fourth group.

 The armoured divisions (including the 6th South African Armoured Division) serving in Italy, where the terrain was less favourable for tanks, usually had extra infantry assigned or attached.
-During the Spring 1945 offensive in Italy for example, in the 6th Armoured Division the armoured regiments of the 26th Armoured Brigade formed combined arms teams with the motor infantry battalions of the 61st Infantry Brigade in the same manner as in north west Europe, but the division was also assigned the lorried 1st Guards Brigade.

-The final authorised change came in February 1945, but was not implemented until May 1945, following the end of the war in Europe; the division would retain the organisation approved in March 1944, but the armoured reconnaissance regiment would be converted into a fourth armoured regiment but not placed within either brigade.
-The tank establishment was also lowered to 338 tanks; 234 cruisers, 44 light tanks, 28 anti-aircraft tanks, and 9 Observation tanks.
+During the Spring 1945 offensive in Italy for example, in the 6th Armoured Division the armoured regiments of the 26th Armoured Brigade formed combined arms teams with the motor infantry battalions of the 61st Infantry Brigade in the manner of armoured divisions in north west Europe and the division was also assigned the lorried 1st Guards Brigade.
+The final change came in February 1945 but was not implemented until May 1945, after the war in Europe; armoured divisions would retain the organisation approved in March 1944 but the armoured reconnaissance regiment would be converted into a fourth armoured regiment not in either brigade.
+The tank establishment was also lowered to 338 tanks; 234 cruisers, 44 light tanks, 28 anti-aircraft tanks and 9 observation tanks.